September 2014

 We follow the Rio Douro out of Porto to the sea and then turn north to follow the Atlantic coast as far as Vigo where we’ll rejoin the main Camino Portugues route in a few days.

 Waterbirds, fishermen readying their boats and the first, exhilarating scent of sea and salt.
 This part of the Camino Portugués is known as the black coast, not just because of its black rocks but also because of its dark history of shipwrecks, piracy, wild storms and lives lost at sea.
+After the early morning rain squalls, the sun shines and our spirits soar.
+11th-century forts; a string of beaches, including the beach of memories; waves breaking on the shore; rocky headlands; lighthouses and stone windmills standing high on the cliff.

 We arrive at the small fishing village of Angeiras just as the boats come in with the day’s catch.
 We are caught up in the frenzy of fish being weighed and sold, nets being reeled in and mended and salt of the sea fisher-women delivering fish in buckets to local bars and restaurants.
 The fishing boats are as colourful as the village characters and their brightly painted houses.
 After the activity subsides, the women return to their domestic chores, washing clothes by hand and hanging them out to dry on lines strung up along the beach.
 We take ourselves to a local cafe for lunch; a seafood feast cooked over coals and washed down with a very fine Albariño wine.

 Stories persist of pirates who lit bonfires in the image of lighthouses to disorientate ships’ captains and lure them to the treacherous shore where their ships were wrecked and their cargo plundered.
 Even more ancient than such tales are the granite Roman fish salting tanks and the rocks deeply engraved with marks from tool sharpening.
-In the sand dunes, we meet a couple out exploring the coast.
+In the dunes, we meet a couple out exploring the coast.
 They are staying in the village at the invitation of a local they met while walking the Camino Frances.
 We discover that not only are they Australians but that they live two kilometres from our Melbourne home.

-All-day the ebb and flow of the sea.
+All day the ebb and flow of the sea.
 And at day’s end, Póvoa de Varzim, picturesque with blue and white striped beach huts, a cafe at the water’s edge and a spectacular sunset.

 Póvoa de Varzim → Marinhas (20 km)